sahmed104/sahmed104/README.md

 # Hey everyone 👋

 I'm **Saud Ahmed**, a Data Analyst & AI practitioner with an MS in Data Science & Analytics (GSU ’25).
-I work at the intersection of **analytics, AI systems, and problem-solving** — building clean data workflows, dashboards, and applied AI tools that turn complex information into clear, actionable insights.
+I work at the intersection of **analytics, AI systems, and problem-solving**; building clean data workflows, dashboards, and applied AI tools that turn complex information into clear, actionable insights.

 ---